Take on the 3-day Valle de Tena Extension Tour. A demanding hut-to-hut route with steep climbs, rocky terrain and epic Pyrenees views.

 Descent: 490 m

-The path first follows a clear trail through woodland and pastures beside the torrent, then enters a wide cirque below Pic d'Arriel.
-Higher up, cairns guide you through boulder fields where the ground steepens and occasional scrambling is required, especially on a short exposed section that demands experience and stable conditions.
-From the Arrémoulit area, among glittering lakes, a final climb to a border col leads to easier tracks descending into the Respomuso basin.
+The trail follows woodland and pastures beside the torrent, then opens into a broad cirque below Pic d’Arriel.
+Higher up, cairns lead across boulder fields where the slope steepens and hands are sometimes needed.
+A short exposed section requires confidence and stable conditions.
+Around Arrémoulit, surrounded by bright mountain lakes, a final climb reaches the border col, after which easier paths guide you down.

 Info